-The Compensation Committee does not utilize any stated weighting of external market data with which to benchmark compensation levels of NEOs.
-Instead, the Compensation Committee evaluates the market data prepared by Frederic W. Cook & Co., Inc., along with the other factors listed in this discussion to determine the appropriate compensation levels of each of the NEOs.
+The Executive Management Compensation and Succession Committee does not utilize any stated weighting of external market data with which to benchmark compensation levels of NEOs.
+Instead, the Executive Management Compensation and Succession Committee evaluates the market data prepared by Frederic W. Cook & Co., Inc., along with the other factors listed in this discussion to determine the appropriate compensation levels of each of the NEOs.

 Role of Executive Officers in Compensation Decisions.
-The Compensation Committee is ultimately responsible for all compensation decisions affecting the NEOs.
-Our Chief Executive Officer annually reviews with the Compensation Committee the performance of each other NEO.
+The Executive Management Compensation and Succession Committee is ultimately responsible for all compensation decisions affecting the NEOs.
+Our Chief Executive Officer annually reviews with the Executive Management Compensation and Succession Committee the performance of each other NEO.
 This review is generally based on each executive's individual performance and contribution toward our performance during the year.
-Based on these reviews, the Chief Executive Officer makes specific recommendations to the Compensation Committee regarding adjustments to the base salary and annual cash incentive award amounts.
-The Compensation Committee takes the reviews and recommendations under advisement and exercises its discretion in modifying any recommended adjustments or awards to executives.
+Based on these reviews, the Chief Executive Officer makes specific recommendations to the Executive Management Compensation and Succession Committee regarding adjustments to the base salary and annual cash incentive award amounts.
+The Executive Management Compensation and Succession Committee takes the reviews and recommendations under advisement and exercises its discretion in modifying any recommended adjustments or awards to executives.
 The Chief Executive Officer does not participate in or make recommendations with respect to his own compensation.
-The Compensation Committee independently reviews the performance of our Chief Executive Officer.
-As with the reviews of all other NEOs, this review is generally based on the executive's individual performance and contribution toward our performance during the year.
-Based on the review, the Compensation Committee determines in its sole discretion whether to make adjustments to the base salary and annual cash incentive award amounts for the Chief Executive Officer.
-As noted above, the compensation decision process for 2011 will take place in the spring of 2011 in order for the Compensation Committee to assess First Busey's results through the date of filing its Annual Report on Form 10-K and the end of the first quarter of 2011.
+The Executive Management Compensation and Succession Committee independently reviews the performance of our Chief Executive Officer.
+As with the reviews of all other NEOs, this review is generally based on the Chief Executive Officer's individual performance and contribution toward our performance during the year.
+Based on the review, the Executive Management Compensation and Succession Committee determines in its sole discretion whether to make adjustments to the base salary and annual cash incentive award amounts for the Chief Executive Officer.
+As noted above, the compensation decision process for 2012 will take place in the spring of 2012 in order for the Executive Management Compensation and Succession Committee to assess First Busey's results through the date of filing its Annual Report on Form 10-K and the end of the first quarter of 2012.